isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SS-copy"></a>C.copy: Copy and move

 Value types should generally be copyable, but interfaces in a class hierarchy should not.
-Resource handles may or may not be copyable.
+Resource handles might or might not be copyable.
 Types can be defined to move for logical as well as performance reasons.

 ### <a name="Rc-copy-assignment"></a>C.60: Make copy assignment non-`virtual`, take the parameter by `const&`, and return by non-`const&`